sjones-njones/Stephanie-Jones-Portfolio/README.md

 ## Description

 This project was my first attempt at building my portfolio.
 It took so long and I learned so much.
 Formatting is the most difficult part but it is getting better.
 This site provides links to my resume, some of my work, and contact info.
+This is the first time I have used hover pseudoclass and transition effects.
+It is also my first attempt at creating a responsive site.

 ## Usage